How to Form an Arizona Nonprofit Corporation

 • the nonprofit's name

-• the "character of affairs" it intends to conduct in Arizona
+• the "character of affairs" the nonprofit intends to conduct in Arizona

-• its business address (physical or street address) if different from the statutory agent address
+• the nonprofit's business address (physical or street address) if different from the statutory agent address

 To receive tax-exempt status from the IRS, you'll need to have additional specific language in your articles, including: